Makeshift/Marauder/Readme.md

 ## FAQ

 **Q: How much RAM/CPU/Disk space do I need?**

 **A:** This is hard to say.
 I have 32gb on my VM, but I also have a much larger collection than most so Rclone uses a lot of RAM.
 Rclone has fairly high limits in its current setup so may run out of memory on machines with less than 16gb - I may include some options to reduce that if needed.

 In terms of CPU, it depends on how much you're downloading and whether you're using usenet or torrenting.
-I wouldn't advise using a Pi 1 for it, but it might run okay on a Pi 4 if you're only downloading a couple films a week or something.
+I wouldn't advise using a Pi 1 for it, but it might run okay on a Pi 4 if you're only downloading a couple films a day or something.

 For disk space, you need space to store incomplete downloads and cache them before they're downloaded, so it depends on what you're downloading.
+I personally run the entire setup on two raid 0 SSDs for high disk speeds, since essentially they're just caches before uploading.

 **Q: Why are most of the containers on the host network?**